- Borrow & Request

 - Meet & Study Here

 - Tech & Print

 Please see the Guide to SCARC for more information about visiting us in-person.

 For general questions or support, see the contact information below.

 “Co-Founding a Queer Archives: a collaboration between an archivist and a professor” in Archival Practice

 This article details the creation and development of the Oregon State University Queer Archives (OSQA) as the product of collaboration between an archivist and professor.
 The authors provide an overview of the history of OSQA, including theoretical foundations of queer archival methods; discuss community-based initiatives that have helped to build the archive; and share lessons learned through their collaboration.
 They conclude by offering recommendations for others who are considering collaborations between archivists and professors on Queer Archives initiatives as well as other community-based archives in higher education settings.

-OSQA holds regular meetings that are open to all; both community members and students are welcome to participate!
-Below is an archive of Google docs which contain notes from all community meetings held up to this point.
+When first established, OSQA held regular meetings that were open to all; both community members and students were welcome to participate.
+Below is an archive of Google docs which contain notes from all community meetings, 2014-2016.